iDear-design/vuepress-theme-idear/example/en/views/plugins/README.md

 Since version `1.0` VuePress supported plugins, which not only enable us to use our favorite theme but also choose some plugins to enrich your blog or domentation and build your own static website.

-Our theme `vuepress-theme-timi` has also become a plugin since version `1.1.0`.
+Our theme `vuepress-theme-idear` has also become a plugin since version `1.1.0`.
 We packed independent features or components into plugins, which make our core code simpler and easier to maintain and extend.

 ## Source of Plugins

-### Plugins under timi-design
+### Plugins under idear-design

 We developed some plugins to help enrich your website.
 You could choose to use them if you wish.

 ::: tip
-The plugins we developed are under `npm`'s organization `timi-design`, so the default full name of a following plugin is `@timi-design/vuepress-plugin-<name>` (such as the full name for `back-to-top` is `@timi-design/vuepress-plugin-back-to-top`).
+The plugins we developed are under `npm`'s organization `idear-design`, so the default full name of a following plugin is `@idear-design/vuepress-plugin-<name>` (such as the full name for `back-to-top` is `@idear-design/vuepress-plugin-back-to-top`).
 We will just list the short names below.
 :::

 <table>